deanWombourne/SwiftTypedRouter/README.md

 ## Installation

 It's a cocoapod.
 Add `pod 'SwiftTypedRouter'` to your podfile.

-Check out the example app in this repo to see this in action.
+See https://cocoapods.org for more information.
+Check out the example app in this repo to see this in action as a pod.

+You can also just check it out and copy the files into your app if you like.

+Carthage / SPM support are issues - feel free to grab them and make a PR ;)

 ## Basic use